-Since 30 November 2021, three new private company holdings have been added to the portfolio:
+Since 31 December 2021, three new private company assets have been added to the portfolio.

-- CYSIAM is a provider of cyber security and incident response services to a broad range of public and private sector clients.
-The management team and a number of employees have a background in the military or intelligence fields, which provides a deep understanding and insight into this growing market.
-The VCT funding is being used to support the business as it scales and will specifically assist in launching a sales and marketing campaign and enhancing further product development. - Liftango is a provider of a demand responsive transport (DRT) platform for governments, transport authorities and global corporates.
-The technology helps clients to design and implement the most efficient and environmentally friendly shared transport network.
-The business has three core products (on-demand buses, fixed-route shuttles and carpool) all of which are designed to minimise carbon footprint, reduce congestion and create a safe and convenient shared transport experience.
-Liftango has a strong client list including corporates such as Tesla, Unilever and Volvo, as well as several county councils.
-The VCT funding is being used to recruit key sales and marketing staff and to assist the business as it expands into Europe and North America. - Pura is a baby care brand that specialises in eco-friendly wipes and nappies.
+- iPac is a designer and manufacturer of bespoke sustainable plastic packaging, which is predominantly used by the UK food sector.
+The business is at the leading edge of sustainable manufacturing and over 95% of its raw materials are recycled plastics, 99% of its production waste is recycled and it sources 94% of its power from renewable energy.
+The VCT funding is being used to scale production capacity, and to open a second manufacturing facility. - ORCHA is a global leader in curating and managing accredited frameworks, which enable private, local and national health systems to adopt digital solutions to support healthcare professionals in recommending digital health apps to patients.
+ORCHA's products are live in 12 countries, including the UK, Canada and parts of Europe, with over 12,000 assessments processed to date.
+The VCT funding is being used to further develop the core technology and to support the expansion into new markets, such as the US. - Pura is a baby care brand that specialises in eco-friendly wipes and nappies.
 Pura's plant-based wipes are 100% plastic free and 100% biodegradable, they are also accredited by the British Skin Foundation and Allergy UK.
 Pura's nappies are enhanced with organic cotton and are made using green energy with no production waste to landfill.
-Since launching in 2020 Pura has established itself through a direct to consumer, subscriptionbased website model.
-The VCT funding is being used to support the expansion into the B2B market, which is specifically targetting the supermarket sector in the UK and US.
+Since launching in 2020 Pura has established itself through a direct to consumer, subscription-based website model.
+The VCT funding is being used to support the expansion into the business-to-business market, which is specifically targeted at the supermarket sector in the UK and US.